iancollinge/vinyl-island-project/README.md

 Final deployment failed with a persistent ssh issue.
 I have not managed to fix this yet!

-Overall, app works and for the most part the pipeline does do what it's supposed to.
+Overall, app works and for the most part the pipeline works though missing key stage of deploying.
+I'm working to understnd the problem so I can resolve and complete the process successfully.

 * Triggers from Git Push
 * Checks out Git Repo